NovaLogics/github-best-practices/README.md

 # 5. Why GitHub Descriptions Matter

 Adding a description to your repositories is essential for a professional appearance on your GitHub profile.
 Here’s why:

+- **Repositories Without Descriptions**:
+  - Look uninviting and can appear abandoned.
+  - Make it harder for others to understand the purpose of the repository at a glance.

+- **Repositories With Descriptions**:
+  - Provide clarity and context about what the project is about.
+  - Attract potential collaborators and users by clearly stating the project’s purpose.